-You don't have to neglect yourself to care for the person you love.
-Take a few moments to get back into your body, breath, and mind with this practice.
+You don't need to neglect yourself to be there for the U.S. military service member or veteran you love.
+Take five to get back into your body, breath, and mind with Pamela Stokes Eggleston's practice.

-Pamela Stokes Eggleston lost herself when caring for her husband, a U.S Army veteran.
+Pamela Stokes Eggleston lost herself when caring for her husband, a U.S Army veteran and Purple Heart and Bronze Star recipient.
 Now, she’s on a mission to teach other caregivers the yogic practices that helped her find her soul again.

 As part of our series of posts on teaching trauma-sensitive yoga, teacher Daniel Sernicola offers tips for establishing trust and a sense of safety in your yoga classes to help trauma survivors feel welcome.